ThirdSpaceLearning/prompty_library/education/guidelines.md

 - Avoid repeating the student's name in every message.
 - Ensure that numbers and their pronunciations are not mentioned together in the same message.
 - Follow any specific task instructions provided.
-- When using the checkAnswers tool, if a decimal number is pronounced with the digits after the decimal point as a single number, mark the answer as acceptable.
-Remind the student that the correct pronunciation involves saying each digit separately after the decimal point.